Eric-Sparks/same-to-aprs/README.md

 ### Usage

-**dsame** can decode EAS messages from the command line, directly from the output of an external command, or by capturing the ouput of a shell script/batch file or external program.
+**same-to-aprs** can decode EAS messages from the command line, directly from the output of an external command, or by capturing the ouput of a shell script/batch file or external program.
 Use `msg` for command line decoding.
 The `source` command is used to capture and decode the output of a script or program.
 Without one of these options, standard input is used.
 Press `CTRL-C` to exit the program.

 #### Source Scripts